Nagasaki Atomic Bomb Museum

 The Nagasaki Atomic Bomb Museum (長崎原爆資料館, Nagasaki Genbaku Shiryōkan) is in the city of Nagasaki, Japan.
-The museum is a remembrance to the atomic bombing of Nagasaki by the United States of America 9 August 1945 at 11:02:35 am.
+The museum is a remembrance to the atomic bombing of Nagasaki by the United States on 9 August 1945 at 11:02:35 am.
 Next to the museum is the Nagasaki National Peace Memorial Hall for the Atomic Bomb Victims, built in 2003.
 The bombing marked a new era in war, making Nagasaki a symbolic location for a memorial.
 The counterpart in Hiroshima is the Hiroshima Peace Memorial Museum.
 These locations symbolize the nuclear age, remind visitors of the vast destruction and indiscriminate death caused by nuclear weapons, and signify a commitment to peace.

 The Nagasaki museum was completed in April 1996, replacing the deteriorating International Culture Hall.
 The museum covers the history of the event as a story, focusing on the attack and the history leading up to it.
 It also covers the history of nuclear weapons development.
 The museum displays photographs, relics, and documents related to the bombing.

-History of the Museum
+History of the museum

 The museum at the Nagasaki Peace Park replaced the Nagasaki International Culture Hall, where artifacts related to the bombing of Nagasaki were originally exhibited.
 These artifacts are now supplemented with photographs depicting daily life in Nagasaki before the atomic bomb was dropped, the devastation produced by the bomb, and the history of nuclear arms development.